 A Limberjack (or limberjack doll, sometimes called a jig doll) is a folk percussion instrument composed of a wooden dancing doll mounted on a wooden stick and a separate flexible plank as the dancing surface.
 You sit on one end of the plank with it projecting beyond your chair.
 Holding the stick mounted to the doll with one hand, position and doll with the feet (or paws or hooves!) where they barely rest on the plank.
 With the other hand, tap the plank in rhythm.
 Due to the articulated joints, the frequency of your tapping determines the dancing speed, and how forceful you tap changes the intensity of the dancing doll.
 In obtaining a constant tapping rate, the dolls limbs will move rhymically, mimicking clogging/flat footing or other dance styles.
 Every time the doll's feet impact the plank, they click, forming a fun and effective rhythm instrument.
 For live dances, some players will mic the feet where eveyone in the room can enjoy.

-As popular street entertainment, predecesors operated by a horizontal string attached to the musician's leg, "dancing" as the musician tapped his foot.
+As popular street entertainment, predecessors operated by a horizontal string attached to the musician's leg, "dancing" as the musician tapped his foot.
 They were brought to England from Italy as early as the 16th century.
-In the mid-19th century, the string was replaced by the wooden rod afixed to the back of the dancing body.
+In the mid-19th century, the string was replaced by the wooden rod affixed to the back of the dancing body.
 As handmade toys, they became popular in Appalacian mountain communities.
 They were popular in England during WWI and today can be found in the US, Canada, the UK, Ireland, Europe, Australia and parts of Asia.
 Rather than just flat wood pieces, some dolls are carved, painted, even dressed with fabrics.
 They may be made to look like sailors, costumed folk dancers, various tradesmen or women, even realistic or whimsical animals.

 Because the limberjack Irma is playing in the picture is a woman, it's called a limberjill or limberjane.
 On her Possibilities album, you can hear her delightful limberjane on traditional American folk tunes Goin' to Boston and June Apple.
 I'm sure you will not be able to keep from grinning once you realize what the sound is coming from.
 One of these days we're going to have to get a music friend of ours to build us one of his models that is a limber-pony, very cute trotting and galloping about with 4 legs!
 Here's a great Facebook page with scads of short videos and pictures showing limberjacks in action.